Authenticate: SPA Example

 Asp.net core is a typical enterprise server side rendered web application framework.

-The steps are the same as before: Select the application, set local developement urls, download and run the sample.
+The steps are the same as before: Select the application, set local development urls, download and run the sample.

 After authenticating the user and redirecting them to an identity provider, you can check for active SSO sessions.